15 Importance

 Won’t Requirements

-Initially, it might seem a bit odd that we need to identify the things that are system won’t do.
-This is especially true because our list would be infinitely long if we really sat down and enumerated everything that our system won’t do.
+Initially, it might seem odd that we must identify what the system won’t do.
+This is especially true because our list would be infinitely long if we sat down and enumerated everything our system wouldn’t do.
 Our software likely won’t make breakfast, do our homework, pick up our groceries, or allow us to travel through time.

 So why do we describe what our system won’t do?
 And what qualifies as a good set of won’ts?
 Further, how do we determine them?

-First and foremost, it is important to describe what our system won’t do because it puts a boundary or set of limitations on what we are doing.
-This helps protect us from having a client come back to us after we’ve seemingly completed the work to insist that we add functionality that we’ve never agreed to do.
-It also provides the client with a complete set of expectations of what the system will and won’t do.
+First and foremost, describing what our system won’t do is important because it puts a boundary or set of limitations on what we are doing.
+This helps protect us from having a client come back to us after we’ve seemingly completed the work to insist that we add functionality we’ve never agreed to.
+It sets expectations of what the system will and won’t do.

 Beyond that, won’ts help us prevent scope creep.